ibm-cloud-docs/SecureGateway/securegateway_troubleshooting.md

    - Destination ID
    - Protocol
    - Destination-side Authentication
-   - Uploaded certificates (just names and which box they were uploaded to)
+   - Uploaded certificates (just names and which Box folder or link they were uploaded to)